mingruimingrui/Convolution-neural-networks-made-easy-with-keras/README.md

 > The pooling technique we describe here is called max-pooling because we are only taking the max of every 2x2 squares.
 There are also other pooling methods such as min pooling and mean pooling.
 But this is by far the most popular method of pooling.
 Pooling can also be of larger dimensions like 3x3 or 4x4 although it is unrecommended as image sizes will reduce too fast.

-The act of repeating the process of CONV RELU POOL would simulate the process of reinforcing the complexity of the features gathered from the original image.
+The act of repeating the process of CONV RELU POOL would simulate the process of identifying more complex features from the original image.

 - FC: After retrieving all of the advanced features from each image, we combine them together to classify the image to it's proper label.
 We do so in the fully connected layer.